philsturgeon/phil.bike/src/content/euro-trip-two-months.md

 **Toothpaste:** Had two furry feeling days before I found more.
 A lot of hotels have tiiiiiny little two-squirt packs so now one of those lives in my frame bag as a backup.

 **Skewer Nut:** I changed my cassette and lost the skewer nut off the back.
-I traded for the front nut and [ziptied the bastard on](/euro-trip-losing-an-axel-nut/).
+I traded for the front nut and [zip-tied the bastard on](/euro-trip-losing-an-axel-nut/).
 It's the most scared I've been in years.

 ![](img/2019/05-gone-nuts/cover.jpg)

 ## Summary

 It's going great folks!
 Currently in East Europe in Czech, and I'm about to go on a rampage ticking off as many countries as possible.
-Camping equipment is gonna meet me in Prague, with a tarp and bivvy from [Alp Kit](https://www.alpkit.com/).
+Camping equipment is gonna meet me in Prague, with a tarp and bivy from [Alp Kit](https://www.alpkit.com/).
 Might talk about that next.